Bicycle and cyclist specific laws

 Cycling on the Road, Footpaths, and Bicycle Paths

-Bicycle riders of any age may ride on a footpath in Tasmania unless such a use is prohibited (usually by signs) (rule 250(1); maximum 2 penalty units).
+Bicycle riders of any age may ride on a footpath in Tasmania unless such a use is prohibited (usually indicated by signs) (rule 250(1); maximum 2 penalty units).
 There are some paths which will indicate that they are either shared or separated.
 This is evidenced by sign posts or painted symbols on the path.

 On shared paths, the same etiquette as with footpaths applies – keep to the left, and give way to pedestrians.
 Riders using separated or ‘bicycle paths’ (areas signposted with bicycle path signs – (rule 239(4)) must, wherever practicable, keep to the left of those paths (rule 251; maximum 2 penalty units), on the bicycle designated path.
 They must not ride in the part of the path designated for use by pedestrians.
 This can be confusing, as it can appear that there are two lanes created, much like on the roads.
 However, each lane is bicycle or pedestrian specific.